Manek Premchand: Writing

 In 2010 Mohammed Rafi's son Shahid Rafi launched the Mohammed Rafi Academy with Premchand as part of the academy's governing body.
 Two years later Premchand produced Romancing the Song (2012), a large book that plots the journey of lyrics over 80 years of cinema, in which he clarifies who really was the male voice in Kismet's "Dheere dheere aa".
 He wrote a third of the 2014 book Shiv Kumar Sharma: The Man and His Music, a biography of Shivkumar Sharma, alongside a piece by Pandit Vijay Kichlu.

-Premchand has been credited by Andrew James Pettit for help during the latter's doctoral thesis in Ethnomusicology, completed at the University of California, Los Angeles, in 2014.

 In 2015, he released a biography of Talat Mahmood, published by Manipal University.
 It contains chapters written by Mahmood's daughter Sabina Talat Mahmood Rana, and son Khalid Talat Mahmood.
 Mahmood was a favourite of his and his mother and he stated in an interview that "my book on him was a way of saying 'Thanks Talatji, for the hundreds of hours you gave me joy ...and sometimes tears'."
 The following year he produced Hitting the Right Notes (2016), which reveals who blew the whistle in Kati Patangs "Ye shaam mastani".
 The book focusses on songwriters and composers, the difference the music made and the trends they produced.

 His 2018 The Hindi Music Jukebox: Exploring Unforgettable Songs devotes one chapter to Mubarak Begum.
 In 2020, he released the biography of Hemant Kumar in a book titled The Unforgettable Music of Hemant Kumar.
-Gulzar has written the Foreword for two of Manek Premchand’s books – Romancing the Song (2012) and The Unforgettable Music of Hemant Kumar (2020).
+Gulzar has written the Foreword for two of Manek Premchand's books – Romancing the Song (2012) and The Unforgettable Music of Hemant Kumar (2020).
 In his foreword to Premchand's book Romancing the Song, Dadasaheb Phalke award winner, filmmaker-lyricist Gulzar has compared the work with Jawaharlal Nehru's The Discovery of India.
 For his book The Unforgettable Music of Hemant Kumar, santoor maestro Padma Vibhushan awardee Pt Shiv Kumar Sharma has called Manek Premchand the Munshi Premchand of Hindi cinema.